 Matthew 9:22 (NKJV) “But Jesus turned around, and when He saw her He said, “Be of good cheer, daughter; your faith has made you well.”
 And the woman was made well from that hour.

 Matthew 9:28b (NKJV) “And Jesus said to them, ‘Do you believe that I am able to do this?’
 They said to Him, ‘Yes, Lord.’”

 Matthew 9:29 (NKJV) “Then He touched their eyes, saying, ‘According to your faith let it be to you.’”

-In verse 35 we have the three-fold ministry of Jesus articulated in order, teaching, preaching, and healing.
+In Matthew 9:35 we have the three-fold ministry of Jesus articulated in order, teaching, preaching, and healing.

 Jesus looked out at the people and was moved with compassion.
 They were weary and scattered like sheep having no shepherd (how does a sheep survive without a shepherd?).
 In response, He asked his disciples to pray for more laborers – something still needed today – people who truly make themselves available, and are willing to work for God sacrificially.

 Don’t fly away like a bird – pray and trust the Lord.
-He’s testing us and working in our lives…but O the fate of the non-believer!
+He’s testing us and working in our lives…but oh the fate of the non-believer!
 (Psalm 11:6)